-You may not need any post production or EQ, given how great it sounds right out of the box.
+You may not need any post-production or EQ, given how great it sounds right out of the box.

 Even though the pop-filter is sub-par, I would recommend getting the kit just because the inclusion of the shock-mount alone is worth the price of admission.

 Unfortunately, Rode says that Amazon is not an authorized dealer.
-This means that should you receive a faulty product or have any issues, the 10 year warranty and technical support will be null and void.
+This means that should you receive a faulty product or have any issues, the 10-year warranty and technical support will be null and void.
 In order to take advantage of the warranty, you’ll have to purchase through a company like Sweetwater, American Musical, Guitar Center, or zZounds.
 Fortunately, it’s very rare that you will get a lemon, but it’s something to keep in mind.

 Presence.
 The NT1 has a greater presence and body over the NT1A, while still remaining clear, articulate, transparent, and honest.
-It has a fuller, beefier sound and comes across more focused, tight, and cohesive.
+It has a fuller, beefier sound and comes across as more focused, tight, and cohesive.

 Brightness.
 The NT1A is brighter than the NT1 in the treble regions.

 Natural.
 The NT1 is much more natural sounding than the NT1A.
 That’s not to say that the NT1A is bad.
 It’s just a brighter sound with more sparkle.
 The NT1 is a bit more subdued and even across the board.